Adidas: Baseball

 Adidas has also provided baseball equipment and sponsors numerous players of Major League Baseball and Nippon Professional Baseball in Japan.

 Adidas Baseball hardgoods are licensed to Dick's Sporting Goods.

 From 1997 to 2008, Adidas sponsored the New York Yankees.

 Basketball

-Adidas's Superstar and Pro Model shoes, affectionately known as "shelltoes" for their stylized hard rubber toe box, were fueled by, among others, coaches such as UCLA's John Wooden.
+Adidas's Superstar and Pro Model shoes, affectionately known as "shelltoes" for their stylized hard rubber toe boxes, were fueled by, among others, coaches such as UCLA's John Wooden.
 Adidas drew about even with Converse in basketball by the mid-1970s before both started to fall behind then-upstart Nike in the early 1980s.
 Subsequently, Adidas Superstar became very popular in the 1980s hip hop streetwear scene alongside Adidas's stripe-sided polyester suits.

 From 2006 to 2017, Adidas was the uniform supplier of all the 30 teams in the National Basketball Association, replacing the Reebok brand after Adidas's acquisition of Reebok.
 Adidas was replaced by Nike as the official uniform supplier of the league after the 2016–17 season.